yanalunaterra/nanoid-c/openbsd/README.md

 ## Overview

-Nano IDs are unique string IDs where each character is an alphanumeric, a hyphen, or an underscore.
-Think of them as random unpadded [Base64url][] strings.
-You've already seen this format elsewhere: in YouTube video IDs.
+A Nano ID is a unique string ID where each character is an alphanumeric, a hyphen, or an underscore.
+Think of it as a random unpadded [Base64url][] string.
+You've already seen this ID format elsewhere: on YouTube.

-By default, Nano IDs are 21 characters long (~40% shorter than UUIDs).
+By default, a Nano ID is 21 characters long.
 6 bits of entropy per character, 126 bits per ID.

 Works out of the box on Linux, Android, macOS, iOS, FreeBSD, NetBSD, OpenBSD, Illumos, Fuchsia, and WASI.
 Windows support requires a [`getentropy(2)`][] shim.